iprs-dev/ipld-specs/schemas/schema-kinds.md

 value that fits unambiguously into your domain; use `optional` when there's no such in-domain value.

-For example, if you have some integer field, and if `0` is distinctive from from the field being absent, use `optional`.
+For example, if you have some integer field, and if `0` is distinctive from the field being absent, use `optional`.
 If `0` (or some other value of your choice like `-1`) can be used as a sentinel value in your application logic, while not being serialized as such,